AllenInstitute/ecephys_spike_sorting/README.md

 ## Overview

-This repository contains code used by the Allen Institute to run spike sorting pipelines from the Allen Brain Observatory.
-Public datasets that have used `ecephys_spike_sorting` include [**Visual Coding - Neuropixels**](https://allensdk.readthedocs.io/en/latest/visual_coding_neuropixels.html) and [**Visual Behavior - Neuropixels**](https://allensdk.readthedocs.io/en/latest/visual_behavior_neuropixels.html).
-The code has been used to process data for a number of publications, including:
+This repository contains code for running spike sorting pipelines for the **Allen Brain Observatory.** Public datasets that have been processed with `ecephys_spike_sorting` include [**Visual Coding - Neuropixels**](https://allensdk.readthedocs.io/en/latest/visual_coding_neuropixels.html) and [**Visual Behavior - Neuropixels**](https://allensdk.readthedocs.io/en/latest/visual_behavior_neuropixels.html).
+Electrophysiology that was spike sorted with this code has appeared in a number of publications, including:

 - Siegle, Jia et al. (2021) [Survey of spiking in the mouse visual system reveals functional hierarchy.](https://doi.org/10.1038/s41586-020-03171-x)